eepj/stm32-ds1307/README.md

 * Refer to datasheets for further information.

 ## Known issues
 * Day of week fails to update at mindnight on March 1, 2020.
-This does not recur in any other leap year.
+This does not appear to recur in any other leap year.